 Disclosure: Some of the links on this page are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

-Standard medical studies will tell you that there is no way to regenerate (or reverse) the process of degeneration on your spinal discs.
-But with the case of degenerative disc disease becoming more prevalent now than ever before, health researchers are looking to explore new treatment options.
+Standard medical studies will tell you that there is no way to regenerate (or reverse); the process of degeneration on your spinal discs.
+But with the case of degenerative disc disease becoming more prevalent now than ever before; health researchers are looking to explore new treatment options like stem cell.

 So, how does stem cell therapy or transplant work for degenerative disc disease?
 It starts by obtaining the stem cells from the patient, particularly from the hip bone or fat cells.
 The cell samples are then studies and separate primitive cells that can aid in healing tissues.
 These stem cells are then injected to the disc to stimulate the healing process.
 The healing comes as a result of the collagen introduced to the disc creating a regeneration of the spinal discs.
 The fact that the stem cells are obtained from an adult addresses the debate on using embryonic stem cells.

 The risks of stem cell treatment are aplenty and can vary according to which area is being treated.
 However, stem cell transplant carries risks of nerve damage, or infection.
 Allergic reaction isn’t a concern because the stem cells are obtained from your own.
-But health experts would like to proceed with caution to ensure that you aren’t causing your body more harm than good.
+But health experts would like to proceed with caution.
+This is to ensure that you aren’t causing your body more harm than good.

 While the technology is promising, you need to take extra precaution.
 The studies on the use of stem cell therapy to cure degenerative disc disease are still in the earliest stage.
 More clinical trials have to be done in order to understand the potential benefits and side effects of the treatment.
 Even the scientists who worked on this study are looking at safety, efficacy; and feasibility as the next part of their study with the use of stem cell for degenerative disc disease.